genestack/user-docs/docs-rework/overview/navigating-the-ui/index.md

     ---

-    Where you view and edit sample-level metadata within an open study.
+    Where you view and edit a study's metadata: samples, libraries, preparations, data, and attachments.

 - __[Template Editor](template-editor.md)__